wandumi/BidddinInterview/readme.md

 The technologies used are as follows:

-Laravel Vue js Jquery, Javascript Bootstrap 4 sweatalert
+Laravel, Vue js, Jquery, Javascript, Bootstrap 4, sweatalert, html5, css3,

 Thanks you, will be looking forward to hear from you.